-The National COTE Advisory Group leadership evolves every year.
-You can view 2021's Leadership here.
+The National COTE Leadership Group's members evolves every year.
+You can view current Leadership Group members here.

 Local and State/Regional COTE Committees

 For a list of local COTE groups that we are aware of, see the map on page 19).